-We retreated to the living room and with the help of some ice-cold beer we then enjoyed a cool trip down Memory Lane.”Man, you were something!!” exclaimed Ed, right out of the blue, quickly jumping to his feet to pretend he was in net, kicking his left leg out to block a shot.
+We retreated to the living room and with the help of some ice-cold beer we all enjoyed a cool trip down Memory Lane.”Man, you were something!!” exclaimed Ed, right out of the blue, jumping to his feet to pretend he was a goalie, kicking out his left leg to block a shot.
 He then plunked himself down in his chair, glanced Glenn’s way … and smiled.
 Glenn beamed.
-I’m not sure if Mr. Goalie was smiling because of Ed’s antics — or that he had stopped a shot.
+I’m not sure if Mr. Goalie was smiling because of Ed’s antics — or that he’d stopped a shot.

 How many hockey fans across North America would have loved to have been in Ed Black’s shoes that day?
 It was a special — dare I say magical — moment.

 We shook hands and said our good-byes.
 It was a long goodbye, however.
 The two men continued to talk about hockey and the “old days.”

 If you’re under 30, chances are you have no idea of what those “old days” are about.
 But someday you will.